 15 FAM 245.1 Occupants/Personal Guests

 a.
 If an occupant (or their personal guests) abuses, damages, or misuses structures, grounds, FF&E, or OBO cultural heritage items and artwork, it will not be considered normal wear and tear, and the occupant/employee will be held financially responsible.
-The SRPM shall provide photographic documentation—and any other relevant information—illustrating the extent of damage to the funding authority to determine the full costs of repair or replacement (including commodity, shipping, make-ready labor to prepare the residence for the next occupant, and/or, if applicable, restorations costs if the lease is expiring or being terminated).
-The funding authority does not calculate cost based on a prorated evaluation of the condition of the structure, grounds, or FF&E, but rather on the full cost of the items or services required to be replaced or repaired.
+The SRPM shall provide photographic documentation—and any other relevant information—illustrating the extent of damage to the funding authority to determine the full cost of repair or replacement (including commodity, shipping, make-ready labor to prepare the residence for the next occupant, and/or, if applicable, restoration costs if the lease is expiring or being terminated).
+The funding authority does not calculate cost based on a pro-rated evaluation of the condition of the structure, grounds, or FF&E, but rather on the full cost of the items or services required to be replaced or repaired.
 14 FAM 416.5-3, Employee Liability, does not apply to OBO/OPS/CH property and OBO/OPS/RDF-funded FF&E.

 b.
-The funding authority must give advanced written approval for any alterations, renovations, or construction undertaken (a) solely for the particular occupants’ (or their personal guests’) benefit and (b) at U.S. Government expense on U.S. Government-held property.
+The funding authority must give advance written approval for any alterations, renovations, or construction undertaken (a) solely for the particular occupants’ (or their personal guests’) benefit and (b) at U.S. Government expense on U.S. Government-held property.
 Unless the funding authority explicitly requests otherwise, the property must be restored to its original condition upon vacating the quarters.

 c.
 OBO/OPS/RDF does not authorize unnecessary changes to the interior design of representational residences of the Ambassador, DCM, CG, and PO to accommodate the personal tastes of new occupants, to include the removal or sale of FF&E.